g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/17-l2vpn-configuration.md

                        to 10.200.0.23 via ge-0/0/4.0, Push 89

 ```
 In the routing tables, we can see all L2VPN routes.
 The structure of the route is basically ```router-id:site-id:label-block/96```.
 When a router receive the route of the remote PE, it knows how to forward the traffic, and what label use to forward this VPN traffic.
-Sure, here all the things is simplificated to the operator see that.
+Sure, here all the things is simplificated to the operator see that, but, basically, when the route is received with a RT of some routing-instance, these routes is injected into the ```L2VPN.l2id.0``` table.
+And the sites are identified accordingly.

 With all the routes received, we can check the circuit status:
 ```